BATsh

 BUGS AND LIMITATIONS

-The built-in CMD interpreter does not support:
+The built-in CMD interpreter does not implement:

 * "FOR /F" with "usebackq" backtick-quoted commands on Windows (the

-"cmd /c" subprocess path is untested on Windows)
+"cmd /c" subprocess path is untested on Windows).

 The built-in SH interpreter does not support: